rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 to `unwrap`: it returns the inner value `Ok` is wrapping.
 However, if the value is an `Err` value, this method calls the code in the *closure*, which is an anonymous function we define and pass as an argument to `unwrap_or_else`.
-We’ll cover closures in more detail in Chapter 13.
+We’ll cover closures in more detail in [Chapter 13][ch13]<!-- ignore -->.
 For now, you just need to know that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `not enough arguments` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
 The code in the closure can then use the `err` value when it runs.

 We’ve added a new `use` line to bring `process` from the standard library into scope.
 The code in the closure that will be run in the error case is only two